PRE-ORDER EMILY’S NEW BOOK

 Upcoming Book Events

-Stay tuned for events in New Jersey, Washington, DC, and NYC and reach out if you are interested in hosting Emily.
+Stay tuned for future events in NY and NJ.
+Please reach out directly if you are interested in hosting Emily for a book event.

 Resources